-Tap is and choose the comparison operator that describes the condition to be met.
-These options may include option for different comparisons such as matching values, not including or including at least one of a value, and great than, equal to, and less than a numerical amount.
-In this example, the options are “is” and “is not.”
+Click is and choose the comparison operator that describes the condition to be met.
+These options may include an option for different comparisons, such as matching values, not including or including at least one of a value, and great than, equal to, and less than a numerical amount.
+In this example, the options are

 Select or enter values for the condition.
 Depending on the condition, you may select products from a grid or list, enter a numerical value, and so on.
-For this example, tap the (…) “more” link, and choose the attribute set upon which the condition is based.
+For this example, click the (…) more link and choose the attribute set upon which the condition is based.